Rafael Baledón

 Rafael Baledón Cárdenas (25 November 1919 – 6 May 1994) was a Mexican actor, director, screenwriter, and producer of the Golden Age of Mexican cinema.
 He worked in both film and television.

 Life

 Rafael Baledón was on 25 November 1919 in Campeche, Mexico.
-He initially wanted to be a doctor, but could not pursue the career due to economic reasons.
-His acting career began working as an extra until he received his major acting job for the 1942 film María Eugenia.
+He originally wanted to be a doctor, but he couldn't take the professional exam due to financial reasons.
+So, he chose acting.
+He made his debut as an actor in cinema in the late 1930s, working as an extra.
+It wasn't until 1942 that he had his first leading role, in the movie María Eugenia.
 The following year, he married actress Lilia Michel and had five children: Rafael, Leonor, Ana Laura, Lourdes and Lilia.

 On 6 May 1994, he died of a heart attack.